See if you can recognize any of these:

 I can’t remember anything… my memory is not what it used to be.
 I hear this often with older students – actually I don’t believe our memory deteriorates with age, but perhaps we lose some flexibility with the way information is learned and retrieved, often when we are doing multiple tasks.
 Guess what?
 Our mind does not operate flexibly when we are stressed or trying to do many things at the same time.
 If we store information in our subconscious mind properly – through visualization and repetition – know that it is there – it just needs to be retrieved.
 It’s a bit like meeting someone on the street whose name we know but have forgotten – we always remember as we are walking away.
 The information has been there all the time…

-Joanne Ammerlaan has been helping people achieve their language goals at VLLC for 25 years.
+Joanne Ammerlaan has been helping people achieve their language goals at VLLC for over 30 years.